coffee2code/wpuntexturize/readme.txt

 The plugin is further customizable via two hooks.
 Typically, these customizations would be put into your active theme's functions.php file, or used by another plugin.

-= c2c_wpuntexturize (action) =
+= c2c_wpuntexturize (filter) =

-The 'c2c_wpuntexturize' action allows you to use an alternative approach to safely invoke `c2c_wpuntexturize()` in such a way that if the plugin were deactivated or deleted, then your calls to the function won't cause errors in your site.
+The 'c2c_wpuntexturize' filter allows you to use an alternative approach to safely invoke `c2c_wpuntexturize()` in such a way that if the plugin were deactivated or deleted, then your calls to the function won't cause errors in your site.
 This only applies if you use the function directly, which is not typical usage for most users.

 Arguments: